Incuvers/iris-stage/.secrets/README.md

 # Serial Certifications
 This directory is the local storage for credentials identifying this device when connecting to Incuvers webservices.
 The identity issuer generates this folder and places it here in `monitor/daemon/ident/`.
 This directory name and contents must not be modified by users.

 These certs will be stored in `/home/ubuntu/.secrets/` and artifically inserted into `$SNAP_COMMON` before each snap is installed.
-Note that this server runs as a daemon process which is run as root.
+Note that this client runs as a daemon process which is run as root.
 Root resolves `$HOME` to `/root` and the ubuntu user resolved `$HOME` to `/home/ubuntu`.
-This should be taken into consideration regarding path resolution and server configuration.
+This should be taken into consideration regarding path resolution and client configuration.

 ## Expected Contents
 | System Permissions          | File name           |